 The second year in Carpentry involves more detailed knowledge and practical experience in all areas of residential construction and renovation.
 The class also focuses more on material estimation and blueprint reading.
-Before the student completes the course, he or she also will have prepared a resume and acquired some knowledge about job interviews.
-Students are also given the opportunity to take the NCCER (National Center for Construction Education and Research) Core Curricula Assessment test that can count for up to two additional verified credits for a total of eight possible credits for completers.
+Before the student completes the course, he or she will also have prepared a resume and acquired some knowledge about job interviews.
+Students are also given the opportunity to take the NCCER (National Center for Construction Education and Research) Core Curricula Assessment test that can count for up to two additional verified credits for a total of eight credits for completers.

 - NCCER Academic Carpentry Level One

 - OSHA 10 Card (Class Requirement-Cannot be used as a CTE credential)